Meet the Board

 Member At Large

 Dr. Ritter is a Fellow of the American Speech-Language-Hearing Association (ASHA).
-She was honored by the Maryland Association of Nonpublic Special Education Facilities (MANSEF) with its Inspiring Dreams, Changing Lives Award in 2011 and served as president of MANSEF from 2013 to 2015.
-She is a graduate of Leadership Montgomery Class of 2008.
+She was honored by the Maryland Association of Nonpublic Special Education Facilities (MANSEF) with its Inspiring Dreams, Changing Lives Award.
+She was recognized with a “Women Making History Award” by the Montgomery County Commission for Women.
+She currently is a member of the MANSEF Board of Directors and served as president from 2013 to 2015.
+She is a graduate of the Leadership Montgomery Class of 2008.
 She has been on numerous professional and community boards and a strong advocate for individuals with disabilities to be fully included in the community.

 Arthur Ginsberg